intechstudio/grid-documentation/docs/guides/guide/advanced.md

 - **A computer with a MIDI interface** (some audio interfaces have this functionality).
 - **The capability of the device to act as USB MIDI Host** (eg. devices: 1010music Blackbox, monome norns, Korg Drumlogue etc.)
-- **A dedicated USB MIDI Host device**, like our very own [KNOT](https://intech.studio/shop/knot).
+- **A dedicated USB MIDI Host device**, like our very own [Knot](https://intech.studio/shop/knot).

 **Computer.** With a computer you can use the Grid configuration of our [beginner's guide](./beginners), and in the DAW of your choice you can route the MIDI signal in the case of Ableton to a 'MIDI To' destination.
 Here you'd want to choose your interface and BAM, Grid should be transmitting data to your hardware if it's plugged into your MIDI interface with a MIDI cable.

 **Host functionality.** With a host-capable instrument, you can just plug Grid directly into the host USB slot, usually a USB-A type slot.
 Then you can follow this Advanced guide for MIDI configuration in Grid Editor or the Beginner's guide [here](./beginners) if the device has MIDI learn available such as the 1010music Blackbox.

 **USB MIDI Host.** With a dedicated USB MIDI Host device, the only things you'll need are cables.
-For KNOT you'll probably need some 3.5 mm TRS to 5-pin DIN MIDI adaptors (type-A or B it doesn't matter) and the cable itself.
+For Knot you'll probably need some 3.5 mm TRS to 5-pin DIN MIDI adaptors (type-A or B it doesn't matter) and the cable itself.
 You'll also need a phone charger or another type of power source like a power bank or a computer to power the device.
 If you have all these, you're ready.

 Want to use Grid with hardware instruments, but lack all of the above?
-Intech Studio KNOT is for you!
+Intech Studio Knot is for you!
 For more details visit the Intech Studio website [here](https://intech.studio/shop/knot).

+### Setting up Knot with Grid

+Using Knot as a USB MIDI Host for connecting Grid with you hardware MIDI devices is straight forward.
+You'll need the following things to get started:
+- **1x Knot** and its respective USB-C cable for power or a DC power adapter
+- **1x Grid module** of your choice (-or more of course!) and its respective USB-C cable for power and data
+- **1x MIDI cable**, for connecting Knot with the MIDI hardware device (either a 3.5mm TRS cable or a 5-pin DIN MIDI cable with a TRS adapter)

+To connect the devices together:
+- Knot plugged into a power source either through the "USB-C" port or the "DC IN" port
+- Grid plugged into Knot through the "USB HOST" port
+- the MIDI hardware device plugged into the "MIDI OUT" of Knot with a MIDI cable

+To check if everything's working aas it should, look out for the LEDs on Knot.
+When Knot first receive ample power they'll light up purple for a second.
+When a USB device is connected it should be green with the occasional blip when a message is sent or received.

 ## Importing a preset into Grid Editor